jacdelad/PureGerber/README.md

 - Procesing of Metadata (attributes...)
 - Moire/Thermal (included, but not fully tested)
 - Formula calculation (included, but not fully tested)
-- Resulting in full compatibility with Gerber RS-274X/Gerber X3
+- Full compatibility with Gerber RS-274X/Gerber X3
 - PDF output

+Currently known bugs:
+- Wrong center point for zooming in the GerberGadget when using 90°/270° rotation